Anjali66926/smart-trip-planner/README.md

-# 🌍 Smart Travel AI
+# 🌍 Smart Trip Planner

-Smart Travel AI is a simple web application that helps users find travel destinations and get suggestions using AI.
+Smart Trip Planner is a simple web application that helps users find travel destinations and get suggestions using AI.

 ---